slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Two valid methods: hiring on culture contribution and hiring on culture matching.'*

-> *'He who works with his hands is a laborer.<br>
+> *'He who works with his hands is a laborer.
-He who works with his hands and his head is a craftsman.<br>
+He who works with his hands and his head is a craftsman.
 He who works with his hands and his head and his heart is an artist.' --  St. Francis of Assisi*

 How to keep talented people?
-Respect them.<br>
+Respect them.
 You'll never respect them if you don't pay them accordingly.

 <!--